Publications

 -

-Information literacy skills assessment in digital crisis management training for the safety domain: Developing an unobtrusive method
+literacy skills assessment in digital crisis management training for

 Johannes Steinrücke, Bernard Veldkamp, Ton de Jong.